ronaldbosma/apimp/README.md

     </otherwise>
 </choose>
 ```

-Because the expressions are defined in the XML file, they're difficult to unit test and you don't have intelligence or syntax highlighting.

 To extract the expressions into a .NET project, you would create a class with static methods that represent the expressions.
 The class would look like this: